lexp-cloud/emaildirect-ruby/README.md

     Error Code:    101
     Error Message: Invalid Email Address

+### Disabling in Development/Test
+A helper method is provided to disable talking to the EmailDirect REST server (requires the [Fakeweb gem](http://fakeweb.rubyforge.org/))

+    EmailDirect.disable

 ### Expected input and output
 The best way of finding out the expected input and output of a particular method in a particular class is to read the [API docs](https://docs.emaildirect.com) and take a look at the code for that function.